SCOTTISH BORDERS COUNCIL

 16. STANDING ORDERS

-16.1 All business of the Council shall be conducted in accordance with the Standing Orders as prepared by the Council and approved in writing by Scottish Borders Council prior to adoption, and which shall not be amended without the prior written approval of the Scottish Borders Council.
+16.1 All business of the Council shall be conducted in accordance with the Standing Orders as prepared and approved by the Council.

 17. FINANCIAL PROVISIONS